Domain-Specific Priors and Meta Learning for Few-Shot First-Person Action Recognition: Approach

 \textbf{Grasp features.} Visual hand pose estimation is a challenging problem, which becomes even harder when hands manipulate objects.
 However, we do not need precise joint location to correctly interpret an interaction.
 With this intuition, we draw inspiration from the robotic manipulation literature, and utilize fine-grained grasp classification~\cite{rogez2015understanding} as an approximation of hand poses, to aid action classification.
 Specifically, we train a CNN on cropped \emph{hand-context} regions to predict grasp classes~\cite{rogez2015understanding}, and use the pre-logit feature vector as our grasp features.

-\textbf{Optical Flow.} We follow common knowledge from action recognition literature~\cite{davis97cvpr,simonyan14} to inject explicit motion cues as training data.
-Specifically, we modify an InceptionResNet v2 network~\cite{szegedy2017inception} to feed in the horizontal and vertical optical flow channels for \emph{N} frames centered around current frame.
+\textbf{Optical flow features.} We follow common knowledge from the action recognition literature~\cite{davis97cvpr,simonyan14} to inject explicit motion cues as training data.
+Specifically, we modify an Inception-ResNet-v2 network~\cite{szegedy2017inception} to feed in the horizontal and vertical optical flow channels for \emph{K} frames centered around the current frame.
 The network is trained to classify the optical flow frames into action classes \emph{w.r.t.} training labels.
-Again, we extract intermediate convolutional features~\cite{girshick2015fast} within the \emph{hand-context box} as the feature representation which gets fed into the temporal model.
+Again, we extract mid-level convolutional features~\cite{girshick2015fast} within the \emph{hand-context box} as the feature representation which gets fed into the temporal model.
+Please see \tabref{tbl:training_details} for more details of training and dataset.

-\textbf{Hand Trajectory. }In addition to using optical flow to explicitly represent motion, we revisit pre-deep learning ideas of encoding image trajectory of interest points~\cite{matikainen09iccvw} to aid action understanding.
-However, we limit ourselves to providing the 2D bounding box coordinates of the hands over the past few frames as our trajectory feature.
+\textbf{Hand trajectory features.} In addition to using optical flow to explicitly represent motion, we also capture longer term motions within the context of the moving hands.
+We encode image trajectories of interest points~\cite{matikainen09iccvw} to aid action understanding.
+We use the 2D bounding box coordinates of the hands over the past few frames as our trajectory feature.